Next Course Dates

 This course takes place at our Islington campus in London.
 Students will be taught in state of the art studio facilties and classrooms.

 Our Post & Game Sound Diploma is an advanced programme and has been designed to follow on from our Diploma in Studio Sound Engineering & Music Production.
 We will however accept applications from music tech / sound engineering graduates from other learning providers (FE/HE).
 This course must be at least level 3 on the NFQ.

 If you have not achieved this, Alchemea can facilitate this prior to the commencement of your Diploma course.

 Yes - Pro Tools is the industry standard tool for manipulating audio in a post production environment.
 Candidates must have taken Avid's official Pro Tools 101, 110 & 201 course modules.
-If you have not done this, you can take these modules as a short course (at a heavily discounted price) prior to the commencement of you Diploma.
+If you have not done this, you can take these modules as a series of short courses (at a heavily discounted price) prior to the commencement of your Diploma.